Cal Ripken Jr.: Draft and minor leagues

-Major league career
+Baltimore Orioles (1981–2001)

 1981–1986

 The Orioles were planning to keep Ripken in Rochester through 1981, but searching for improvement in the second half of the 1981 season, they called him up on August 7.
 Manager Earl Weaver planned to have Ripken take over the role of utility infielder, in place of Wayne Krenchicki, who had been sent down to make room for Ripken on the roster.
 He made his debut on August 10 as a pinch runner for Ken Singleton in the 12th inning of a game against the Kansas City Royals.
 Ripken scored on a hit by John Lowenstein, giving the Orioles the win.
 His first major league hit came six days later against Dennis Lamp of the Chicago White Sox.
 Ripken finished the season batting .182 without an extra-base hit as the Orioles finished fourth in the second half of the season.

 Ripken received the third base job for the Orioles in 1982 when the team traded DeCinces before the start of the season.
 He homered in his very first at-bat of the first game of the Orioles' 1982 season against Dennis Leonard of Kansas City as part of a three-hit outing.
 However, he slumped to begin the season; his batting average was .118 through May 1.
 Ripken looked for advice from several Orioles players and coaches but was most aided by advice from Reggie Jackson: "Just know what you know you can do, not what everybody else tells you to do."

 After that, Ripken hit well for the rest of the season.
 On May 29, Ripken did not play the second game of a doubleheader, the last time he missed a game until 1998.
 On July 1, Weaver decided to permanently shift Ripken to shortstop, deciding that it was harder to find a shortstop who could hit than it was to find a third baseman who could hit.
 Weaver said, "You never know.
 Rip might be a great shortstop."
 Ripken hit 28 home runs that year en route to winning the American League (AL) Rookie of the Year Award.
 Aided by Ripken, the Orioles contended for the playoffs until they lost to the Milwaukee Brewers on the final day of the season.